olivesgatech/VOICE-Uncertainty/README.md

 ## Questions?

 If you have any questions, regarding the dataset or the code, you can contact the authors [(mohit.p@gatech.edu)](mohit.p@gatech.edu), or even better open an issue in this repo and we'll do our best to help.

+## Code acknowledgements
+The code is built on Grad-CAM.
+We use the implementation of https://github.com/1Konny/gradcam_plus_plus-pytorch as our base code.
+Specifically, gradcam.py, utils_gradcam.py, and utils.py are adapted.